 Discussion

 The diagnostics are generic and can be applied to models that use other datasets and estimate more parameters and so can be used to compare models with different structures.
-As the complexity of models increase diagnostics become more important to understand the robustness of estimates and how they propagate through to advice.
+As the complexity of models increase, diagnostics become more important to understand the robustness of estimates and how they propagate through to advice.
 Diagnostics also make the stock assessment process more transparent and help identify where more knowledge and better data are required.

 A proposed strategy for running the 2016 assessment is